-The Council is committed to building and maintaining an organization that fosters teamwork and continuous improvement to minimize real and potential environmental and human health impacts from oil industry activities, representing our citizen constituents and member entities, and fostering creative solutions to challenges with a dedicated, highly skilled, and diverse work force.
+The Council is committed to building and maintaining an organization that fosters collaborative teamwork and creative solutions, supported by a dedicated, highly skilled, and diverse work force.
+The Council is committed to the continuous improvement necessary to minimize real, and potential, environmental and human health impacts stemming from oil industry activities.

-PWSRCAC is committed to serving each member entity equally and to the fullest extent possible, to maximize protection and minimize environmental harm relating to oil industry operations.
+PWSRCAC is dedicated to representing our citizen constituents and member entities.
+The Council is committed to serving each member entity equally and to the fullest extent possible, to maximize protection and minimize environmental harm relating to oil industry operations.

-To accomplish this:
+To accomplish this, PWSRCAC will:

-- We will listen closely to our constituents and member entities through their Board representatives, understand their needs, and clearly explain the needs, responsibilities, and mission of the Council and its programs. - We will work in partnership with the oil industry and the associated regulatory agencies as much as possible to further the Council's mission to minimize the risk of oil spills and other adverse impacts from oil industry activities in the region affected by the Exxon Valdez Oil Spill. - We will act promptly, fairly, professionally, and courteously in all our endeavors, and hold ourselves accountable for our individual and organizational actions.
+- Listen closely to our constituents and member entities through their Board representatives, understand their needs, and clearly explain the needs, responsibilities, and mission of the Council and its programs. - Work in partnership with the oil industry and the associated regulatory agencies as much as possible to further the Council's mission to minimize the risk of oil spills and other adverse impacts from oil industry activities in the region affected by the Exxon Valdez Oil Spill. - Act promptly, fairly, professionally, and courteously in all our endeavors, and hold ourselves accountable for our individual and organizational actions.

 In January 2012, the Board adopted the One-Page Strategic Plan (Appendix A) that includes additional guidance and organizational direction.
-This one-page plan is intended to supplement the overall vision, purpose, driving forces, and values contained in the Five-Year Long Range Plan.
+The Strategic Plan is intended to supplement the overall vision, purpose, driving forces, and values contained in the Five-Year Long Range Plan.
 The One-Page Strategic Plan is reviewed annually and updated accordingly, along with this entire document.
 The most recent changes to the One-Page Strategic Plan were approved in January 2020.